gabbamk/Decision-Trees/README.md

 # Decision-Trees-Random-Forests

+Kickstarter Status Classifier

+The project was made to show understanding of the Decision Trees topic for the Sistemas Inteligentes class for the Ago-Dic 2019 semester.

 A decision tree is a 'support tool' for visualizing decisions and their possible consequences by presenting them in a tree-like graph model (branches stem from 'parent' nodes up until a common root).
 Thanks to the evolution and convergence of statistical analysis and computational sciences we can model a decision tree in order to find patterns and predict instances in an actual applicable way.